Ni no Kuni (Series) Accessibility Report

 If you want to play Ni no Kuni, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Ni no Kuni has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Ni no Kuni, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Ni no Kuni which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Ni no Kuni, and offer accessibility features for Audio:

 System Accessibility Settings